we-dance/awesome-dance/README.md

 ## Tools

+- [BPMonline](http://www.beatsperminuteonline.com/) - free online tool that allows you to calculate tempo and count Beats Per Minute (BPM) by tapping any key to the rhythm or beat.
 - [Salsa Beat Machine](https://salsabeatmachine.org/)
 - [Visual Salsa](https://www.visualsalsa.com/) enables you to experience the rhythm of Salsa Music in a visual way, train your ears, brain and legs into feeling the rhythm.